bhoffman0/CSAwesome2/_sources/HiddenFiles/peer_int_U6.rst

    :answer_d: 32767,0
    :answer_e: None of the above
    :correct: b
    :feedback_a: Incorrect.
 Examine when the value of b is changed.
-When is the condition "foo < a" satisfied?
+When is the condition "foo &lt; a" satisfied?
-   :feedback_b: Correct. a holds the smallest value found in the array, and b holds an index. b is only changed when "foo < a" is satified, which last occurs at index 6.
+   :feedback_b: Correct. a holds the smallest value found in the array, and b holds an index. b is only changed when "foo &lt; a" is satified, which last occurs at index 6.
    :feedback_c: Incorrect.
 Examine when a and b are changed.
 At one point these values are correct, but finish running the for loop.
    :feedback_d: Incorrect.
 Examine what the variables a and b hold. a holds a value found in the array, and b holds an index.
    :feedback_e: Incorrect.
 Examine what the variables a and b hold. a holds a value found in the array, and b holds an index.